Sequentially compact space: Examples and properties

-If a space is a metric space, then it is sequentially compact if and only if it is compact.
 The first uncountable ordinal with the order topology is an example of a sequentially compact topological space that is not compact.
 The topological product of $2^{\aleph_0}=\mathfrak c$ copies of the closed unit interval is an example of a compact space that is not sequentially compact.

 Related notions

 A topological space $X$ is said to be limit point compact if every infinite subset of $X$ has a limit point in $X$, and countably compact if every countable open cover has a finite subcover.
 In a metric space, the notions of sequential compactness, limit point compactness, countable compactness and compactness are all equivalent (if one assumes the axiom of choice).

 In a sequential (Hausdorff) space sequential compactness is equivalent to countable compactness.

 There is also a notion of a one-point sequential compactification—the idea is that the non convergent sequences should all converge to the extra point.